awslabs/extending-the-context-length-of-open-source-llms/falconlite2/README.md

 **Important** - When using FalconLite2 for inference for the first time, it may require a brief 'warm-up' period that can take 10s of seconds.
 However, subsequent inferences should be faster and return results in a more timely manner.
 This warm-up period is normal and should not affect the overall performance of the system once the initialisation period has been completed.

+## Deploy FalconLite2 on Amazon SageMaker ##
+To deploy FalconLite2 on a SageMaker endpoint, please follow [this notebook](https://github.com/awslabs/extending-the-context-length-of-open-source-llms/blob/main/falconlite2/sm_deploy.ipynb) running on a SageMaker Notebook instance (e.g. `g5.xlarge`).

 ## Evalution Result ##
-We evaluated FalconLite against benchmarks that are specifically designed to assess the capabilities of LLMs in handling longer contexts.
+We evaluated FalconLite2 against benchmarks that are specifically designed to assess the capabilities of LLMs in handling longer contexts.

 ### Accuracy ###
 |Eval task|Input length| Input length | Input length| Input length| Input length|